neringabickmore/moneypot/README.md

 ![Game display on different screens](/wireframes/testing/images/game-display-screens.jpg)

 Since the Global Covid pandemic has started, my husband and I were one of those parents who had to roll up our sleeves and become stay-at-home teachers for our son Jacob (5).
-This game was inspired by one of the home schooling tasks with the aim to teach our son the value of the British Currency coins as we played *shopkeepers* selling and buying his toys and groceries, by giving correct change.
+This game was inspired by one of the homeschooling tasks to teach our son the value of the British Currency coins as we played *shopkeepers* selling and buying his toys and groceries, by giving correct change.

 ---